What To Plant In August-Zones 1-10

 Soil Amendments

-The first thing we need to do is pull any weeds that have come up since the last time you turned over the soil.
+We first need to pull any weeds that have come up since the last time you turned over the soil.

-Dig out any leftover crops that you may have missed the last time you harvested.
-Turn the soil several times and add the following amendments, if you need them:
+Dig out any leftover crops you missed the last time you harvested.
+Turn the soil several times and add the following amendments if you need them:

 Azomite Micronized Bag, 44 lb